-To further back the fact that this is a Canadian League only a maximum of 7 foreigners are allowed per squad and at least 6 of the 11 starters for each team must be Canadian.
+Further backing the fact that this is indeed a Canadian League, a maximum of seven foreigner players are allowed per squad and at least six o eleven starters must be Canadian.
 Showing their dedication to building the sport through youth, at least three Canadian starters must be under the age of 21.
 Sounds a lot like a good plan and less about competition with other leagues.

 Available CPL Vegas Odds